felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 * API calls to `ingestion-srv` and `ui-srv`, are we returning internal errors like 5XXs etc, is there an elevated number of 4XXs?
 * Heart beat on `ingestion-srv` and `ui-srv`, is the API reachable?
-* Consumer offest on messaging broker, are we far enough behind that we're risking breaking SLO?
+* Consumer offset on messaging broker, are we far enough behind that we're risking breaking SLO?
 * Database health, are we able to reach and query the DB?
 Can we persist our updates in `consumer-srv`?